Operation Alberich: German debates

-General der Infanterie Fritz von Below, commander of the 1st Army (1.
+General der Infanterie Fritz von Below, the commander of the 1st Army (1.
 Armee/Armeeoberkommando 1/A.O.K.
 1), had opposed a withdrawal to avoid a blow to the morale of the men who had fought to defend the Somme front.
 Subordinate commanders on the Somme doubted the ability of their men to withstand another offensive.
 The commander of the XIV Reserve Corps, Generalleutnant Georg Fuchs, reported that morale was low and that the defences were in a deplorable state, positions near the Ancre being nothing more than flooded shell holes.
-Hermann von Kuhl, chief of staff of Army Group Rupprecht of Bavaria (Heeresgruppe Kronprinz Rupprecht) was persuaded by Fuchs and others to advocate a move back to the Siegfriedstellung and on 4 February, the Kaiser, Wilhelm II ordered that the intervening ground be devastated and the retirement to begin on 9 February; Below and the 2nd Army commander, General der Kavallerie Georg von der Marwitz (since 17 December 1916), had been overruled by a consensus of their leaders and subordinates.
+Hermann von Kuhl, the chief of staff of Army Group Rupprecht of Bavaria (Heeresgruppe Kronprinz Rupprecht) was persuaded by Fuchs and others to advocate a move back to the Siegfriedstellung.
+On 4 February, Kaiser Wilhelm II ordered that the intervening ground be devastated and the retirement to begin on 9 February.
+Below and the 2nd Army commander, General der Kavallerie Georg von der Marwitz (since 17 December 1916) had been overruled by a consensus of their commanders and subordinates.

 Prelude

 Crown Prince Rupprecht

-Rupprecht, Crown Prince of Bavaria, commander of Heeresgruppe Kronprinz Rupprecht, comprising the 1st Army, 2nd Army, 6th Army and the 7th Army (from the Somme front to Flanders) had preferred a deeper retreat to fortifications incorporating cities like Lille and Cambrai to deter an Entente attack.
+Rupprecht, Crown Prince of Bavaria, the commander of Heeresgruppe Kronprinz Rupprecht, comprising the 1st Army, 2nd Army, 6th Army and the 7th Army (from the Somme front to Flanders) had preferred a deeper retreat to fortifications incorporating cities like Lille and Cambrai to deter an Entente attack.
 OHL judged this impractical for lack of manpower.
-Rupprecht also opposed the intention to turn the ground in the Noyon Salient into a wasteland when the final demolitions to scorch the earth began on 16 March, because of the damage to the prestige of the German Empire and the deleterious effects on the discipline of his troops.
+Rupprecht also opposed the intention to turn the ground in the Noyon Salient into a wasteland when the final demolitions to scorch the earth began on 16 March because of the damage to the prestige of the German Empire and the deleterious effects on the discipline of his troops.
 The demolitions made a desert of 1500 sqkm of territory and Rupprecht contemplated resignation, then relented, for fear that it might suggest a rift between Bavaria and the rest of Germany.